-Rockwood First Congregational Church is a free and autonomous Christian community that is not subject to any denominational hierarchy.
-We do fellowship in association with the National Association of Congregational Churches, the Michigan Conference of Congregational Churches, and the Southeast Michigan Association of Congregational Church.
-Through these associations we offer mutual support to one another in following the Congregational Way.
+Our Church is a free and autonomous Christian community that is directed by the Headship of Jesus the Christ.
+We do not report to any denominational hierarchy.
+However, we do choose to have fellowship with the following Congregational Way Associations: National Association of Congregational Churches, the Michigan Conference of Congregational Churches, and the Southeast Michigan Association of Congregational Church.
+These associations of Christian brothers and sisters offer mutual support for one another in the following Congregational Way.

 Our Faith – We believe that the Bible is the inspired Word of God, the complete revelation of His will and the final authority in all matters of faith and practice.
 We believe that Jesus Christ is the Son of God and the Savior from sin for all who believe in Him.